Progress report for FNE21-978

 Objective 2: Compiling a list of enterprise-specific costs for the production of one acre of African eggplant, including supplies, specialized equipment, and labor.

-Methods and Measurements: All enterprise-specific receipts for production of African eggplant will be maintained throughout the project life in both physical form (where possible) and digital form on a farm-based computer.
-Receipts will also be maintained for those costs that are incurred before the project start date of March 1st, 2021, including seeds and lime.
-Labor records will be maintained through the completion of labor logs completed each day and filed each week.
+Methods and Measurements: All enterprise-specific receipts for production of African eggplant were maintained in both physical form (where possible) and digital form.
+Receipts were also maintained for those costs that were incurred before the project start date of March 1st, 2021, including seeds and lime.
+Labor records were maintained through the completion of labor logs completed each day and filed each week.

 Objective 3: Compiling a list of enterprise-specific yields and income received for the sale of one acre of African eggplant, including sales through retail and wholesale marketplaces.